tianyima02/Three_State_EMS/README.md

 This code is for the algorithm we developed in the paper "Approximating the Performance of Three-State Emergency Service Systems."
 It includes an interactive tool using real EMS data to aid the operational decisions of EMS managers.

 In this project, we provide the code for the algorithm discussed in the paper, which analyzes the three-state emergency service system using an exact method, our approximation method, and simulation.
-Additionally, an interactive interface is available, demonstrating how our algorithm and code can be applied in a real-life scenario.
+Additionally, an [interactive interface](https://tianyima02.github.io/Three_State_EMS/) is available, demonstrating how our algorithm and code can be applied in a real-life scenario.
 Users can drag and allocate different units and receive immediate results.
-A demonstration video is also provided.
+A demonstration [video](https://github.com/tianyima02/Three_State_EMS/blob/main/Interactive_Interface/interface.mp4) (needs to be downloaded) is also provided.

 <img src="assets/Saint_Paul.png" width="600"/>